nasa/openmct/API.md

     * `eventName`: A `string` specifying the event to listen on.
 For now, clocks support one event - `tick`.
     * `callback`: A `function` that will be invoked when this clock ticks.
-The function should be invoked with one parameter - a `number` representing a valid time in the current time system.
+The function must be invoked with one parameter - a `number` representing a valid time in the current time system.
 * `off`: A `function` that allows deregistration of a tick listener.
 It accepts the same arguments as `on`.